ExLibrisGroup/exl-touchnet-connector/README.md

 * uPay Site ID, stored in the `UPAY_SITE_ID` environment variable
 * uPay Site URL, stored in the `UPAY_SITE_URL` environment variable

 The production Touchnet Web Service URL is hardcoded in the service.
-If you wish to test against a different WS URL, you can set the `TOUCHNET_WS_URL` environment variable.
+If you're testing the connector in the Touchnet test environment, set the `TOUCHNET_WS_URL` environment variable to the value provided by Touchnet.

 In addition, you'll need an API key for Alma.
 Instructions for obtaining an API key are available at the [Ex Libris Developer Network](https://developers.exlibrisgroup.com/alma/apis).
 The API key should include read/write permissions for "users".
 The API key is stored in the `ALMA_APIKEY` environment variable.

+## Deploying the Connector

+## Local Deployment
+To run the connetor locally, set the environment variables and run `npm start`.

+To run the connector in HTTPS, set the `CERTIFICATE_KEY_FILE` and `CERTIFICATE_CRT_FILE` to the path of the desired plain text certificate and key files.

 ### Deploying to Heroku
 One easy way to deploy the connector is to use the [Heroku platform](https://heroku.com).
 Heroku has free plans (which could be appropriate depending on the level of usage) or very reasonable "hobby" plans.
 To deploy to Heroku, gather the parameters specified above and then click on the link below to sign up and deploy the connector.
 At the end of the process, Heroku will provide the URL for your connector.
 Use it to configure Primo in the following section.